justinnk/csindy-library-evolution/README.md

 ## :file_folder: Overview of Contents

 The following table provides an overview over the contents of the `src/` directory.
+At the top of each file, there is also a brief explanation regarding its purpose.

 | Folder/file              | Content/Purpose                                                                     |
 | ------:                  | :--------                                                                           |